alexstyl/contactstore/README.md

 Always make sure to query only the columns that you need.
 In the case where a property is accessed which was not queried, an `Exception` is thrown.

-## How to edit contacts using Contact Store?
+## How to modify contacts using Contact Store

 The following snippets show how to edit contacts in the device. ⚠️ The user must have already granted